MaireadWCI/oyster-quiz/README.md

 |Feature | Expect | Action | Result |
 |--|--|--|--|
 | GitHub link | When clicked the GitHub icon will open a new window to my GitHub repository | Click the GitHub icon| pass

+## Responsiveness

+* <strong>Am I Responsive</strong> -  All Areas of this quiz was tested across multiple devices using [Am I Responsive](https://amiresponsive.co.uk/).
+* <strong>Chrome DevTools</strong> - All areas of this quiz was tested for responsiveness and across multiple devices using Chrome DevTools.

 ## Validator Testing